negativenagesh/UnFake/README.md

 ![GitHub license](https://img.shields.io/github/license/negativenagesh/deep-fake)
 </div>

-## Overview
+## UnFake is the first platform to integrate a deepfake detection tool directly into the image-downloading process

 UnFake focuses on building a deepfake image classification system for mainly face and (noise:body) images from Unsplash, a platform with billions of images.
-The goal is to determine whether an image is a deepfake or real, addressing the growing concern of manipulated media on such platforms.
+The goal is to determine whether an image is a deepfake or real on Unsplash website, addressing the growing concern of manipulated media on such platforms.
+Billions of images flood platforms like Unsplash and Adobe Stock, yet none guarantee whether they’re real or AI-generated deepfakes.
+This lack of transparency leaves users vulnerable to misinformation, legal liabilities (e.g., copyright or defamation issues), and reputational damage.

-The advent of deepfake technology,  advances in artificial intelligence and deep learning, has blurred the lines between reality and fabrication in digital media.
-Deepfakes, particularly image-based, pose significant threats to the authenticity of content on platforms like Unsplash, which hosts billions of images used for creative, professional, and personal purposes.
-The ability to create highly realistic manipulated images has implications for misinformation, trust, and legal integrity, necessitating robust detection systems.
-We addresse this need by developing a classification system to identify whether Unsplash face images are deepfake or real, contributing to the broader effort to safeguard digital media authenticity.
+Unsplash, a prominent platform for free, high-quality images, has become a critical resource for a diverse user base, including marketers, designers, and educators.
+However, the rise of deepfake technology, leveraging advanced artificial intelligence and deep learning, poses significant challenges to the authenticity of digital media on such platforms.
+UnFake focuses on building a deepfake image classification system for Unsplash, particularly for face and body images, and examines the implications for users and the legal system.

+Unsplash, as described on its official website [Unsplash](https://unsplash.com/), hosts over 5 million photos and generates more than 13 billion photo impressions monthly, according to its Wikipedia entry [Unsplash - Wikipedia](https://en.wikipedia.org/wiki/Unsplash).
+It is a go-to resource for users seeking royalty-free images for various purposes, from creative projects to marketing campaigns.
+The platform's popularity, with over 330,000 contributing photographers, underscores its importance in digital media ecosystems.
+But Deepfake tech has blurred the lines between reality and fabrication, making it increasingly difficult to distinguish real images from manipulated ones.

+## Why UnFake Exists?: Reason to build this
+Unsplash, a platform hosting billions of images, faces the challenge of deepfake images, particularly those involving human faces and bodies.
+These AI-manipulated images pose a significant threat to the authenticity of digital media, impacting users who rely on Unsplash for creative and professional needs.
+The problem is to develop a deepfake image classification system that can accurately identify whether an image is real or a deepfake, thereby protecting users from potential harms such as misinformation, reputation damage, and legal liabilities.

+## Users of Unsplash and Similar Sites
+These users rely on Unsplash for its accessibility and quality, making the presence of deepfake images a significant concern.
+For instance, marketers using deepfake images in campaigns could face legal repercussions for misleading advertising, while educators might inadvertently use manipulated images in teaching materials, spreading misinformation.

+1. Designers and Creatives: For inspiration, mockups, and designs.
+2. Marketers and Advertisers: For campaigns, social media, and websites.
+3. Small Business Owners: For websites, blogs, and marketing materials.
+4. Individuals: For personal projects like collages or memes.
+5. Developers: For UI/UX design or placeholders.
+6. Educators: For teaching materials and presentations.

+## Legal and Judicial Implications
+Deepfake images can lead to:

+1. Copyright and Ownership Issues: Using someone's likeness without consent may violate publicity or privacy rights.
+2. Defamation and Libel: False portrayals can damage reputations, leading to legal action.
+3. Misleading Advertising: Using deepfakes in ads can breach advertising laws.
+4. Data Protection and Privacy: Creating deepfakes may violate data protection laws like GDPR.
+5. Criminal Offenses: In some jurisdictions, deepfakes, especially pornographic or harassing, can be criminal.
+6. Contractual Breaches: Uploading manipulated content may violate platform terms, risking penalties.

 ## Scope of training
 * Dataset and Categories